 I took three of the children out to collect Pokemon today.
 I sat on a bench with my book and tried to get lost in the words, but I kept getting distracted by everything happening around me.
 Everyone was walking around with their phones, playing a silly game.
 A trio of middle aged women giggled as they stared at their phones.
 Twenty somethings alone, in pairs and in groups, wandered about, stopped simultaneously, then wandered more.
 A security guard on a Segway was hunting for the imaginary things.
 The participation alone was something I could have noticed and then ignored, but that wasn’t what was more interesting than my book.
+This little games that need internet turn everyone crazy, people get mobile recharge plans of all telecom operators at one place to keep walking around playing the game.

 Strangers were walking up to each other and pointing out places to look.
 A guy with dreads helped some frat boys.
 Shop workers chatted with children who were showing their collection to anyone who wasn’t ignoring them.
 A 20-something stopped and explained some nuances of the game to my 11-y-o.
 Stacheman interacted with eeeeveryone.
 It was amazing.